Maddoxkkm/WoTB_SerBot/docs/readme.md

 ### Optional Parameters

 - `-m` or Alias `-member` / `-members` is to show Rating of the player (even if it is hidden due to need for recalibration), and the ranking of player (it will show number of calibration battles needed if there is no ranking)

+* * *

+# Help Command
+Self-Explanatory, it contains a link to this maintained page as well, so you can click on it and check this page whenever you want.

+* * *

+#